bigbizze/pinescript-docs/final_combined_manual.md

 Functions can be located in two places:

 *   If a function is only used in one script, you can include it in the script where it is used.
-See our [Style guide](Style guide) for recommendations on where to place functions in your script.
+See our  for recommendations on where to place functions in your script.
-*   You can create a [Pine Script ™ library](Pine Script ™ library) to include your functions, which makes them reusable in other scripts without having to copy their code.
+*   You can create a  to include your functions, which makes them reusable in other scripts without having to copy their code.
 Distinct requirements exist for library functions.
-They are explained in the page on [libraries](libraries).
+They are explained in the page on .

 Whether they use one line or multiple lines, user-defined functions have the following characteristics: